 - Measures of housing production (i.e. is the local jurisdiction producing enough housing overall?)

-- Affordable housing production
+- Affordable housing production and preservation

 - Level of racial/ethnic residential segregation/integration (a measure of access broadly to housing opportunities within the jurisdiction)